artist in residence

 Vertigo, for solo double bass

-Discover the Cité de la Musique project through a traveling exhibition that will be visible in different districts of Geneva from September 2020 to May 2021.
+Discover the Cité de la Musique project through a traveling exhibition that will be visible in different districts of Geneva starting September 2020.

 The exhibition, organized in close collaboration with the City of Geneva, will be accompanied by concerts given by the students of the HEM and the musicians of the OSR.